 - ** Toast the oat flour: Spread the oat flour in an even layer on the parchment lined sheet pan, and toast for 10 minutes.
 Remove the pan from the oven and cool the floor to room temperature.
 You can toast larger quantitues of oat flour, cool and store in the freezer in airtight containers until needed.

-- Whisk, measure and sift the oat flour, whole cane sugar, cinnamon, baking powder and salt together into a medium mixing bowl.
+Whisk, measure and sift the oat flour, whole cane sugar, cinnamon, baking soda, and salt together into a medium mixing bowl.

 - Place the oil in a small mixing bowl.
 Add the maple syrup and vanilla and whisk until emulsified.